javierhndev/Voyager-Reference-Models/PyTorch/examples/MPIJob/README.md

 As an example, we are runing the MNIST model supported by [Habana](https://github.com/HabanaAI/Model-References/tree/1.13.0/PyTorch/examples/computer_vision/hello_world).

+The example shows how to use MPIJobs for multinode runs.
+If interested in running in a single node (8 or less cards), use a simple pod with the `mpirun` command'.

+In this tutorial we are running in *Lazy* mode (not the default) due to compatibility with Intel's code.

 ## Overview

 Voyager has 42 nodes and each node contains 8 HPUs.
-To run multi-cards applications we can use the `MPIJob` object in Kubernetes.
+To run multinode applications we can use the `MPIJob` object in Kubernetes.
 This will allow us to do an `mpirun` and run in one or multiple Voyager's nodes.

 The application in this example is the MNIST model, ported by [Habana](https://github.com/HabanaAI/Model-References/tree/1.13.0/PyTorch/examples/computer_vision/hello_world) and based on the [Pytorch example](https://github.com/pytorch/examples/tree/master/mnist).